WalletConnect/walletconnect-specs/sign/session-proposal.md

 Note: Even though, the first proposal namespace is valid the second being invalid makes whole proposal invalid

 Throw Message should be the first one caught
+Throw Error Code should be the frist one caught

 ---